At a glance…

 When volunteering on this project you can expect to be placed in a local hospital in Ho Chi Minh City, where you will work alongside local nurses and other medical professionals who will guide you in different tasks and activities at your placement.
 It is important to keep in mind that the English level of the placement staff does differ, however you will always be supported by an English-speaking coordinator from the local team.
 When volunteering on the Medical project, your main role will be shadowing local doctors and nurses, with the opportunity to assist them with some basic routine jobs, such as basic triage, wound care and rehabilitation.

-Please note that this project has a minimum duration requirement of 2 weeks (which includes orientation) and there is also a surcharge of US$25 (approximately AU$35) per week (excluding the first week) which covers training and resources used on the project.
+Please note that this project has a minimum duration requirement of 2 weeks and there is also a surcharge of $25 per week which covers training and resources used on the project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.